 Human rights trials, the book begins, help ensure that atrocities never happen again.
 They re-legitimize social order and state institutions by signaling a new commitment to human rights and democratic principles, says the book.
 They establish norms of accountability where none were.
 But these are theoretical expectations, and the book’s findings bear this out.
 Why would prosecuting past perpetrators inhibit future perpetrators?
 Similar to how the global adoption of anti-genocide law some seventy years ago has not put an end to genocide, trying and convicting human rights violators does not dissuade violators-to-come for the simple reason that perpetrators do not pause to deliberate law or possible punishment before they embark on mass oppression.
 It is not a consideration or, therefore, a deterrent.
 History has proven this.
 Why also would a trial or even a conviction correct institutional corruption or impunity, or equalize social or political status within a country?
 It is quite possible, as the studies in this book demonstrate, that trials are given too much promise on a state or institutional level.

-Unfortunately, the book gets off to a difficult start.
-Its first few chapters suffer from poor writing and discussions that miss the mark of what the book is about.
-It is here that the book could have benefited from a copy editor.
-The middle chapters are where the book becomes more readable and more relevant to the question of impact.
 Each chapter is devoted to a different country experience and follows a similar pattern: a review of the conflict and the human rights crimes it gave rise to; a discussion of the efforts and methods in bringing the accused to trial, including the factors impeding such efforts; the outcome and aftermath of trials (if trials were held), including a discussion of the trials’ effect or impact.
 One of the main problems with the book is that a disproportionately small amount of each country study addresses “impact,” possibly because there is not much to say about it given that impact is difficult to measure, or that it may be too soon to see or evaluate change, or because there hasn’t been much impact.

 The book falls short of its intended goal in other ways.
 A glaring omission is the absence of Guatemala’s “trial of the century” from the section on Latin America.
 There is no recognition in the book of that country’s 2013 genocide and crimes against humanity trial brought by Guatemala’s own public prosecutor against the de-facto president and defense minister in power at the time of the country’s mass killing.
 How can such a rare event not be part of a book with such goals given the trial’s historic significance and given that the opportunities to study the effects of trials are so few and far between?
 In Guatemala’s case, the trial has had detrimental effects on the upholding of law, judicial neutrality, anticorruption and anti-impunity, and democracy—reversing the progress that had been made in the years leading up to the trial.
 Neither has the trial dampened human rights abuses in the country.
 This information would have made an important contribution to the book.